CBZ-D-velop/Ansible-Role-Tool-Bootstrap-Role/README.md

 * You can now define docker images for your scenario
 * You can now define how much hosts to create for each scenario

+### 2024-05-19: New CI

+* Added Markdown lint to the CICD
+* Rework all Docker images
+* Change CICD vars convention
+* New workers

 ## Authors

 * Lord Robin Crombez